 The second method is to use an away knot.
 Help them create a knot on the end of their thread.
 You make your first stitch from the top an inch or more away from your actual starting point.
 If possible, position that away knot so that you can make your first stitches over that thread on the backside of your fabric to secure it.
 Once you have enough stitches done over the thread you can clip the knot off the end and trim your thread.
 If that is not possible, you will have to cut the knot and weave the thread ends under completed stitches later in the project.

 Counted cross stitch takes a little more understanding by the stitcher on how to look at a pattern and count it out on the fabric.
 You could use the marking pens and draw the cross stitch design on the Aida cloth.
 Another thought is for you to start stitching the design for them.
-Then they have a starting point to work from.
+Then they have a starting point to work beyond.

 If you have really young stitchers, you may want to start them out on lacing project.
 This really uses a running stitch, but it gives them a general idea of stitching and a way to practice following a pattern.